Latest content updates:

 LTSP in the mid-20th century – John Kaufmann’s image collection

 This site is going to continue to grow!
-More content will be added on a regular basis through the anniversary year.
+More content will be added periodically as it is developed.
 To get periodic email notices when new content is added, click here.

 We are thankful for your support — above and beyond your annual gifts — of The Lutheran Theological Seminary at Philadelphia’s (LTSP) 150th Anniversary Campaign, recognizing this historic moment with gifts that will sustain LTSP’s ability to provide student scholarship and enhance our resources for strengthening the mission of the seminary.
 Learn more here.